 The FAFSA is available on Oct.
 1. That’s the first day an applicant can complete the form for the upcoming academic year.
 While deadlines vary for each school, the federal due date is June 30.
 But schools often establish priority filing dates, which can be as early as Dec.
 1.

 Deadlines for state aid vary, but there are a few that distribute awards on a first-come, first-served basis.
-States with this policy include Alaska, Illinois, Kentucky, North Carolina, Oklahoma, South Carolina, Vermont and Washington.
+Kantrowitz says 14 states have adopted this policy, including Alaska, Illinois, Kentucky, North Carolina, Oklahoma, South Carolina, Utah, Vermont and Washington.

 “If your child is in one of those states, it really pays to file the FAFSA sooner,” says Kantrowitz, who advises filing the FAFSA close to the Oct.
 1 release date.